Home Theories Status quo bias

 1. Why is Status Quo Bias strongly visible among people?

-2. How to avoid or covert Status Quo Bias for maximum benefit in web designing?
+2. How to avoid or covert Status Quo Bias

 3. Wrap up